 "Of course," Elena agreed quickly, perhaps too quickly.

 "Thou must stay to my side, for the dangers are great."

 Elena felt her cowardly heart beat a bit faster, but knew she be safest close to Lysander.
 He led, she followed.
 Back through the dark trees they walked back to the Elf Glen, slowly but surely.
 Elena could swear she saw shadows about them, bustling the bushes on all sides.

 When they reached the clearing, they quickly realized that they were being surrounded.
 It was an ambush led by none other than the goblin Sebastian himself.
 He stepped forward as his group of dark, gray-skinned minions herded closer towards them.
 He flicked his tail and licked his fanged teeth as he marched over to Lysander, a sort of scepter-like weapon held in his right hand.

 "Lysander!"
 Sebastian greeted fondly.
-"I came here looking for you, but they said you had run off to mate with your lady… I hope I didn't interrupt anything good!"
+"I came here looking for thee, but they said thou hast cast off to mate with your lady… I hope I didn't interrupt anything good!"

 "Why can't you guys use another word…?"
 Elena groaned under her breath in embarrassment.